Ikeokoli/technical-research-portfolio/articles/02-search-results-to-traceable-evidence.md

 # From search results to traceable evidence: building the boundary before the model

-*Ikechukwu Charles Okoli · Technical research portfolio · 12 September 2026*
+*Ikechukwu Charles Okoli · Technical research portfolio · July 2026*

 An AI research workflow can lose the evidence behind an answer before a language model sees it.
 A common starting point is to take every search-result snippet, join the strings, and pass the resulting paragraph to a model.